shaloo/docs.arcana/docs/migration/main-auth-v1.0.8-migration.md

 ## Backward Compatibility

 The latest release of the {{config.extra.arcana.product_name}} product does not cause any breaking changes for apps that have already integrated with v1.0.7 of the {{config.extra.arcana.sdk_name}}.
-Simply install the latest version and upgrade your app.
+Install the latest version and upgrade your app.

 ### Same Wallet Address